Dreame X60 Max Ultra Complete Review

 280+ obstacle types trained into the avoidance system means the X60 Max Ultra Complete handles real home clutter more reliably than any competing robot in this class.
 Cables, socks, shoes, pet toys, charging cables, small bags — all reliably avoided in testing.
 The slim 3.13-inch profile also means the robot gets under furniture where obstacles pile up, completing a thorough clean instead of skirting the edges.
 Camera-based avoidance does have a low-light blind spot, which matters in dark hallways or pre-dawn runs.

 Camera navigation maps accurately and builds a reliable floor plan in daylight conditions.
 Virtual boundaries, room-specific cleaning, and no-go zones all function as expected through the Dreame app.
-The 7/10 is entirely attributable to the Canadian winter limitation — not poor performance in its designed operating conditions.
+The camera navigation limitation is entirely attributable to the Canadian winter caveat — not poor performance in its designed operating conditions.
 During summer and shoulder season, the navigation is excellent and efficient.

 The self-wash and self-refill dock is a genuine convenience upgrade over auto-wash-only systems.
 The robot returns to dock mid-run to clean and refill when needed, maintaining mopping effectiveness across larger areas without manual intervention.
 For everyday kitchen and hard-floor maintenance, this system keeps floors visibly cleaner between weekly deeper cleans.
 For heavy-duty mopping of tile grout or built-up grime, you'll still want to supplement with manual mopping occasionally.